mirimir/vpnchains/README.md

     # cp /home/user/vpnchains/openvpn_scripts/vpn0-base.sh /etc/openvpn/scripts/
     # cp /home/user/vpnchains/openvpn_scripts/vpn1-base.sh /etc/openvpn/scripts/

 These won't get run as such.
 They'll get tweaked, and run on the fly, in the main infinite while loop script.
 They adjust routing for each VPN server, and then run openvpn to establish the connection.
 For additional VPNs in the chain, use vpn1-base.sh as the model, and increment the VPN and TUN names (VPN1 to VPN2, and TUN0 to TUN1, and so on).
+The routes pushed by the final VPN server are not changed.

 Then copy the ip6tables rulset and base iptables ruleset to "/etc/iptables/", and restore ip6tables.